✅ Single-variety ✅ No pesticides ✅ Freshly pressed

 Seedlings were grown in Ahvenanmaa (Åland) in 1999.

-Planted on organic fields of Hakonen farm in Karjalohja in 2001.
+Planted on fields of Hakonen farm in Karjalohja in 2001.
 Trees grow in a south facing slope of about 2 hectares.
 There are six verieties; pirja, valkea kuulas, samo, jaspi, raike and lobo, a total of 2600 trees.

 The trees are in rows 1.30 meters apart.
 Every row has a cover fabric that prevents weeds and makes the roots warmer in springtime.